Question: Is it just me or do more accidents take place in the wintertime?

 Remember these are just reported accidents; the NHTSA says it’s estimated that about half the motor vehicle crashes in the U.S. go unreported.

-If winter road conditions cause you have an at-fault auto accident, then your state-mandated liability coverages will cover those that you harmed.
+If winter road conditions cause you have an at-fault auto accident, then your state-mandated liability coverage will cover those that you harmed.
 Your property damage liability will cover someone else’s car or other property (such as a guardrail or fence) that you damaged.
-(See "The 7 deadly sins of winter driving")

-Minnesota is a no-fault state so each party’s own personal injury protection (PIP) coverage would be used for injuries.
+In no-fault states, each party’s own personal injury protection (PIP) coverage would be used for injuries.
 If you were at-fault for injuring someone else and that party’s PIP limits are exceeded, then your bodily injury liability coverages could be claimed against.

 For your own vehicle, you’d need collision coverage to file a claim with your insurer.